How to recover data from ZFS RAID-Z

 - Select the automatically reconstructed RAID-Z storage from the list of detected storages.

 The program will automatically reconstruct the array from the components for immediate access to its content or further data recovery operations.
-You will simply need to scroll down the list and find the assembled zpool::raidz which can be easily identified with the help of a special icon.
+You will simply need to scroll down the list and find the assembled zpool::raidz.
+It can be easily identified with the help of a special icon.

 - Explore the data of the ZFS partition found on the restored RAID-Z.